resonatehq/awesome-examples/README.md

 # Awesome Resonate example apps

-The following is a list of awesome example applications that showcase how special Resonate is:
+The following is a list of awesome example applications that showcase how special Resonate is.
-An opinionated list of awesome Resonate applications.

 ## [Human approval via email](https://github.com/Tomperez98/human-in-the-loop/tree/main)